birgire/wp-combine-queries/README.md

  - `WP_Query_Empty`: to get the generated SQL query of each sub-queries, but without doing the database query.
  - `WP_Query_Combine`: to fetch the posts.

 I use the trick mentioned [here](http://stackoverflow.com/a/7587423/2078474) to preserve the order of `UNION` sub queries.
-We can modify it accordingly with our `sublimit` parameter.

 This implementation supports combining `N` sub-queries.